thunlp/ELLE/README.md

 ### Prepare Datasets

 The dataset of WB domain follows https://arxiv.org/abs/2105.13880 and datasets of News, Review, Bio, CS domains follow https://github.com/allenai/dont-stop-pretraining.
 You also need to cut a part of training dataset as the memory.
 In our main experiment, we take 1G data per domain as the memory.
+We have provided the pre-training data (already processed in fairseq format) we use in [google drive](https://drive.google.com/drive/folders/1l1cuN9JQUqZTM_1NFNtetfiXMKWqGTUo?usp=sharing), covering five pre-training domains (WB, News, Reviews, BIO and CS).
+We sample around 3400M tokens for each domain.

 ### Pre-training with ELLE